Macleay Park

+Macleay Park is a multi-sports complex in the Melbourne suburb of Balwyn North.
+It hosts Australian rules football, cricket, soccer, baseball and netball matches.
+The name also refers to the wider public park in which the sporting grounds are located, while the western half of the venue is also referred to as Myrtle Park.

 History

 In 1923, the Camberwell City Council acquired the land on which the park stands today.
 In its early years, the parkland was known as Myrtle Park.
 The North Balwyn Cricket Club was established in 1927, followed by the North Balwyn Baseball Club in 1937.

 During the post-war housing boom in Melbourne during the 1950s, the park became increasingly used by the increase in population, including by travelling circuses, and the original sporting pavilion was opened in 1962 and rebuilt in 2007.

+It is situated between Severn St and Buchanan Avenue in a portion of a valley through which the Glass Creek runs, now largely through underground drains.